wp-plugins/wysiwyg-widgets/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily create advanced, good looking widgets with rich text editing and media upload functionality.
+Easily create beautiful widgets with rich text editing and media upload functionality.
 Just like you're used to from WordPress' posts.

 == Description ==